If you are planning to bottle feed with expressed breast milk or infant formula, these tips will help keep your baby safe and healthy.

-If your baby is under eight weeks old and hasn’t passed a stool for two-three days, discuss this with your midwife, health visitor or GP, particularly if your baby is gaining weight slowly.
+If your baby is under eight weeks old and hasn't passed a stool (had a poo) for two to three days, discuss this with your midwife, health visitor or GP, particularly if your baby is gaining weight slowly.
 Your baby should be gaining weight and have wet and dirty nappies.

 Infant formula and allergies

-If you think your baby might be allergic to infant formula, talk to your GP.
-They can prescribe special formula feeds called extensively hydrolysed protein feeds.
+If you think your baby might be allergic to or intolerant of infant formula, talk to your GP.
+If necessary, they can prescribe special formula feeds called extensively hydrolysed protein feeds.

 Some infant formula is labelled as hypoallergenic, but these are not suitable for babies with a diagnosed cows' milk allergy.
 Always talk to your GP before using hypoallergenic or soya-based infant formula, as babies who are allergic to cows' milk may also be allergic to soya.